k2supra/NFT-Marketplace-project/README.md

 ___

 ### for developers
-To start the project run `npm run dev` check the `.env.example` file
+To start the project run `npm start` check the `.env.example` file